male student facing a pc screen

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-In Year 1, you will be introduced to user interface design and begin to develop software for the web and desktop applications.
-The course shares a common first year with Computer Science and Cybersecurity which gives you a taste of each course, and makes it easier to switch if you decide another course suits you better.
+In Year 1, you will be introduced to user interface design and begin to develop software for desktop applications.
+The course shares a common first year with Computer Science and Cybersecurity which gives you a taste of each course and makes it easier to switch if you decide another course suits you better.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-Year 2 will extend your theoretical knowledge and develop your ability to apply it to real-world problems.
-You will undertake a six-week work placement in the three-year degree.
-On the placement year degree, you will spend the year in industry putting into practice software development skills and applying the knowledge already acquired from your academic modules in a real, working environment.
+Year 2 will extend your programming knowledge and practical skills and help you to develop your ability to apply it to real world problems.
+Each student will then undertake a six-week, in-house, work placement and you will put into practice your software development skills and apply the knowledge already acquired from your academic modules for a real client.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 During your final year, you will be able to use the transferable and technical skills developed in previous years.
-You will also look at software quality.
+You will also submit your most formative piece of work as an Innovation Project solidifying your knowledge and gaining your degree.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.